SK8-PTY-LTD/SK8Tech_Document/en/team/software/README.md

 Email is the most common tool at workplace, it's also the least used tool at SK8Tech.
 Find out [Why](emaill.md).

 1. [Asana](asana.md)
+Asana is the project management tool.

 1. [SK8Drive](ownCloud.md)
+For file sharing.

 1. [Chrome](chrome.md)
+For browsering

 1. GitBook Editor

 # Communication